Commensurability Classes of Fake Quadrics

 \begin{thmmain} Let $X=\Gamma \backslash \calH$ be an irreducible fake quadric.
 Then $\Gamma$ is a subgroup of one of the maximal arithmetic lattices in $\Isom^h(\calH)$ enumerated in the Appendix. \end{thmmain}

 Briefly, the Main Theorem is proven as follows.
 Equip $\Htwo$ with the usual metric of constant curvature $-1$ and $\calH$ with the product metric.
 By the Chern--Gauss--Bonnet theorem, any fake quadric $X$ uniformized by $\calH$ has volume $\vol(X)=16 \pi^2$ in the induced metric.
 Conversely, every irreducible torsion-free lattice in $\Isom^h(\calH)$ of covolume $16 \pi^2$ acting by holomorphic isometries necessarily determines a fake quadric.
 We then classify all maximal irreducible lattices in $\Isom^h(\calH)$ that can possibly contain a torsion-free subgroup of covolume $16 \pi^2$.
 The entries in the Appendix are indexed by commensurability class, so the torsion-free subgroups of the lattices in the Appendix with the appropriate index describe all irreducible fake quadrics.
-In a sequel, analogous to the work of Cartwright--Steger \cite{Cartwright--Steger}, we will explicitly present the fundamental groups of fake quadrics that occur in each such commensurability class and study the geometry and topology of the quotients in more detail.

 Previous papers studying covolume for forms of $\SL_2$ rely heavily on the classic paper of Chinburg--Friedman \cite{chinburg-smallestorbifold} on the smallest volume arithmetic hyperbolic $3$-orbifold.
 Their methods are based upon finding an upper bound for the degree over $\Q$ of the field of definition for the arithmetic group, deducing upper bounds for the order of a certain class group, and then reducing the classification to a finite calculation.
 In this paper, crucially we present a two-pronged variant of the Chinburg--Friedman method (Theorem \ref{theorem:lemma43generalization}) where one bound is preferable for fields of large degree, the other preferable in small degree but potentially large class number (the main technical obstruction found in previous work).
 This is still not sufficient to complete the classification, and our second method is the \emph{Fuchsian gambit} (Proposition \ref{prop:quatgambit}), which exploits the geometry of a closely related Shimura curve and the classical expression for its signature to bound the order of a certain class group.